rtemirbulat/moodle-to-telegram/README.md

 5. create your bot in botFather https://telegram.me/BotFather

-6.get your credentials (e.g.token and add them to config.py)
+6. get your credentials (e.g.token and add them to config.py)
+7. run bot.py